 As Jesus saw a crowd forming, He quickly cast out the spirit.
 Jesus was trying to proceed with His Father's business and did not want any further public notice.
 The religious leaders were already very jealous and He knew that it was not the time for their wrath to come.
 The unclean spirit immediately left but the boy was left in such a state that those around him thought that he was dead.

-After Jesus had gone indoors, his disciples asked him privately, 'Why couldn't we drive it out?'
-He replied, 'This kind can come out only by prayer.'
+After Yeshua had gone indoors, his talmidim asked him privately, "Why couldn't we drive it out?"
+He said to them "This is the kind of spirit that can be driven out only by prayer."

 The disciples had forgotten the source of their power and they had neglected prayer.
 We, too, must remember that our power comes through our relationship with Him and a healthy relationship will include conversation with God (prayer).